-You have seen black & white square-shaped barcodes on magazine ads or business cards.
+You have probably seen black & white square-shaped barcodes on magazine ads or business cards.
 These are QR Codes.
 They do the job of connecting you from print media to useful online content.
 But have you ever wondered how QR Codes work?
 How is a QR Code scanner able to read it?

 After reading this guide, you will become an expert on how QR Codes work.